Skip to Content

 Mercer reads native Shopify product data.
 No custom metafields are required to launch — although several optional metafields surface extra storefront features when present.
 See Section reference under “Product page” for the optional metafield list.

 For collections, Mercer surfaces a collection hero image metafield.
-If you set collection.metafields.mercer.hero_image to an image, the collection’s banner uses that image; otherwise it falls back to the first product image.
+If you set collection.metafields.custom.hero_image to an image, the collection’s banner uses that image; otherwise it falls back to the collection image, then to the first product image.
 Set it for your top collections; it’s worth the 10 minutes.

 Step 6 — Markets and B2B